e-sensing/Rwtss/README.md

 ## About the package

-The WTSS-R package is a front-end to the Web Time Series Service (WTSS) that offers time series of remote sensing data using a simple API.
+The Rwtss package is a front-end to the Web Time Series Service (WTSS) that offers time series of remote sensing data using a simple API.
 A WTSS server takes as input an Earth observation data cube, that has a spatial and a temporal dimension and can be multidimensional in terms of